 The Gradute Student Handbook has been designed to assist our masters candidates and prospective students with any questions they might have and to provide a comprehensive overview of the program while providing information on a range of topics.
 Below is a list of the information you can find in the graduate handbook:

-The program maintains an enrollment of about 30 students.
-This size assures small class sizes (normally about 8-15), personalized program advising from the Graduate Program Director based on your career and educational goals, as well as a close working relationship with your graduate thesis/final project committee.
+The MS program is comprised of 30 credit hours (9 hours of core coursework, 15 elective hours, and 6 hours of thesis or professional project).
+The Mass Communications' MS program maintains an enrollment of about 30 students.
+This size assures small class sizes (normally about 8-15), personalized program advising from the Graduate Program Director based on your career goals, and well as a close working relationship with your graduate thesis/final project committee.

 To apply to the MS in Mass Communications, please submit all of the following to: